Gloucester Rugby: Stadium

-Gloucester Rugby play home matches at Kingsholm Stadium.
+Gloucester Rugby plays home matches at Kingsholm Stadium.
 The club left the Spa Ground for Kingsholm when it bought an area of the Castle Grim Estate for £4,000 in 1891.
 In that year, Gloucester Rugby Football Club opened the "Sixpenny" stand, which later became known as the Shed.

 Kingsholm's capacity was further increased to 20,000 in 1926 when a grandstand was added to the stadium at a cost of £2,500, containing 1,750 seats.
 However, six years later, it was destroyed by fire.
 There were plans proposed to increase the seating capacity of the stadium to 7,000.
 However, it remained a proposal, although the grandstand was replaced, terracing in the Sixpenny, and at the Tummp end was preferred, and indeed, more affordable in the early 20th century.

 Like the clubs of the Welsh mining valleys, Gloucester Rugby traditionally drew its support and its playing strength from local working-class communities.
 The Shed, so-called because it looks like a cow shed, became known as such in the 1950s.
 Gloucester Rugby's fanzine, 'Shed Head' refers to it as 'the cauldron of fear'.
-The Shed is standing-only terracing that runs continuously down one touchline, opposite the point where visiting teams emerge from the dressing rooms.
-Its low tin roof amplifies the effect of a passionate support which has been mentioned by commentators sitting above it during live broadcasts.
+The Shed is a standing-only terracing that runs continuously down one touchline, opposite the point where visiting teams emerge from the dressing rooms.
+Its low tin roof amplifies the effect of passionate support which has been mentioned by commentators sitting above it during live broadcasts.
 This, together with a historically good home record, contributes to the ground also being nicknamed 'Castle Grim'.

 In October 2003, Gloucester Rugby launched 'Project Kingsholm'.
 'The Kingsholm Supporters Mutual' (KSM) was set up by Gloucester Rugby Football Club in October 2003, to help fundraise towards 'Project Kingsholm', the redevelopment of Gloucester's entire ground at a cost of £6,000,000, and the launch of a supporters shares rights issue.
 The idea was to be similar to the development at Franklins Gardens, home of Northampton Saints RFC, although on a bigger scale, incorporating both seating and terracing.
 Despite the KSM meeting the fundraising targets, Gloucester Rugby abandoned all plans.